 5 misconceptions about retinol.

-- Misconception No. 1: If a retinol treatment burns upon application, it means it's effective!
+- Misconception No. 1: If a product with retinol irritates the skin, it means it's effective

-- Misconception No. 2: Retinol is only for the skin!
+- Misconception No. 2: Retinol is solely for the skin

-- Misconception No. 3: Retinol is only for mature skin
+- Misconception No. 3: Retinol is exclusively for mature skin

 - Misconception No. 4: Retinol is dangerous during pregnancy